arkajyotimitra/simple-image-recaptioning/README.md

 Recaption large (Web)Datasets with [`vllm`](https://github.com/vllm-project/vllm/) and save the artifacts.
 It is NOT a library.
 It, instead, provides reference points that you're free to use and modify.

+You can use `LLaVA` or `Qwen-VL` to "re-caption" your images.

 > [!NOTE]
 > I use the code of this repository for my projects and I don't claim this project to be out of the world.
 If you want to contribute an enhancement feature, you're more than welcome to open a PR.
 I'd greatly appreciate it.

 ## Getting started

 Install the requirements: `pip install -r requirements.txt`.

 Then run:

 ```bash
 python main.py \